lucacorti/jsonapi_plug/README.md

   end
 ```

-See the `JSONAPI.View` module documentation for usage and options.
+See the `JSONAPIPlug.View` module documentation for usage and options.

 ## Contributing

-- This project was born as a fork of [JSONAPI](https://hexdocs.pm/jsonapi)
+- This project was born as a fork of [JSONAPI](https://hexdocs.pm/jsonapi_plug) but was almost completely rewritten and is now a different project, therefore the APIs are not compatible.
 - PRs for new features, bug fixes, documentation and tests are welcome
 - If you are proposing a large feature, please open an issue for discussion